SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/donate.md

 ---
-title: Face Shield donation page
+title: Face Shield Project Donations
 permalink: "/donate/"
 description: The South Eugene Robotics Team is a robotics team competing in the FIRST Robotics Competition (FRC).